rootstrap/blog/content/How to change the default datepicker on the Django admin page - Jorge Michelena.md

 Then we are simply calling the parent class' constructor to handle the rest.

-With this we already have a widget that addresses our main concern of navigating through years in a convenient way, you can subclass it to more specific properties to better handle your use case, for our `Customer` model since we will be handling birth dates we also want to make sure that no future dates will be used as input, so in the same file just under this class we will define:
+With this we already have a widget that addresses our main concern of navigating through years in a convenient way, you can subclass it to more specific properties to better handle your use case.
+For our `Customer` model since we will be handling birth dates we also want to make sure that no future dates will be used as input, so in the same file just under this class we will define:

 ```python